HazyResearch/data-centric-ai/end-of-modelitis.md

-# The End of Modelitus
+# The End of Modelitis

 With the ability to train models on unlabelled data, research is scaling up both data size and model size at an [impressive rate](https://medium.com/analytics-vidhya/openai-gpt-3-language-models-are-few-shot-learners-82531b3d3122).
 With access to such massive amounts of data, the question shifted from “how to construct the best model” to “how do you feed these models”.
 And as [Kaplan et al](https://arxiv.org/pdf/2001.08361.pdf) showed, the architecture matters less; the real lift comes from the data.